 Welcome to my latest dividend income update.
 For those of you new to these posts on my site, every month I discuss my approach to investing using dividend paying stocks and how reinvesting the dividends paid from the Canadian companies I own are helping me reach financial freedom.
-You can check out my previous dividend income update here.

 One of key reasons I’m investing in dividend-paying stocks today is to build a war chest of stocks to generate future cash flow.
 Years down the road, I hope to use this dividend income to pay for some of my retirement expenses, maybe even retire a bit early.
 My hope is that most of my dividend income will be tax-free, thanks to the TFSA.